bmh2git/AnsibleModule_Development/README.md

 Now with our Sandbox system up and running let's get started with our module development.

 # Ansible Shell and Script Module
+## Use Case
+In order to provide some backdrop for what follows, our use case is as follows:

+We have been asked to collect and report the patching levels of all our systems in our datacenter.

+Our acceptance criteria is:

+- High performance - we have many systems which we need to collect patching info from.
+- We want to be able to run the command as often as we want with no side effects.
+- Our solution should support, if not provide for, filtering, ordering, and sorting of the patch level results.
+- Our solution should provide a reporting capability.

 ## Direct Command
 The simplest way to execute a custom command against your inventory of systems is to simply pass it as a parameter to the `script` module: